mozilla-ai/aissert/README.md

 This dynamic environment not only provided a scenic escape from the bustle of city life but also served as a microcosm of the city's rich cultural tapestry.
 ```

-The idea behind this project is to give an example of what AIssert could be, a way of testing LLMs integreations with product apps.
+The idea behind this project is to give an example of what AIssert could be, a way of testing LLMs integrations with product apps.

 ## Installation